Eigenvalue degeneracy in sparse random matrices: Eigenvalue degeneracy probability for random matrices

 \subsection{The probability for a random graph to have a perfect matching}

-In this subsection, we introduce the following theorem for the asymptotic probability for a random bipartite graph to have a perfect matching.
-This theorem was originally proved by Erd\"os and R\'enyi\cite{ER}.
+In this subsection, we introduce the following proposition for the asymptotic probability for a random bipartite graph to have a perfect matching.
+This proposition was originally proved by Erd\"os and R\'enyi\cite{ER}.
 It is useful in the study of asymptotic degeneracy probability for the eigenvalues of the corresponding random matrices,